 Nothing screams fake like a dust-covered plant.
 Once a week, give your faux plants and flowers a dust-off.
 Every few months give them a deeper cleaning with a damp cloth or by shaking them in a bag with salt.

 Cleaning plant leaves with olive oil: Another tip is if you are mixing real and faux flowers, make sure to clean the real plants with a cleaning agent, like olive oil (especially for indoor plants to help keep the moisture).

-Whether you love faux plants and want to use them in every room of your house or you’re just trying to build a particular look in one area, you can make artificial plants and flowers look just like the real thing.
+Whether you love faux plants and want to use them in every room of your house or you’re just trying to build a particular look in one area, like a baby nursery, you can make artificial plants and flowers look just like the real thing.

 We’d love to know how you create a realistic look with your faux plants and flowers.
 Leave us your best tip in the comments.